 - Brief CVs (no more than 5 pages) from faculty project directors, one of whom should be from SAS

 - 800-word proposal that includes a project summary, project rationale, goals and objectives, timeframe, and plan for evaluation.

 - Project budget that includes information about other funds available to support the project.

 - Plan to involve students.
 If the project involves a course, address the following questions:

 - Is this a new or existing course?

 - In which semester(s) will the course be taught?

 - What is the course level (undergraduate, graduate, or cross-listed for both)?

 - Who will teach the course?

 - If the course will involve overseas travel with students, briefly describe the trip, including the planned timing, the rough itinerary, and the main educational components for students.
-NOTE: there are significant restrictions on University travel.
 Before planning your trip, please refer to Penn’s International Travel Guidance website to ensure you are apprised of the most recent University updates, policies, and procedures.
 If you plan to propose any trips as part of your proposal, please also provide an alternative plan, describing how you will move your project forward if travel is not possible.